safesoftware/helm-charts/README.md

 | `annotations.websocket.statefulset` | `Annotations for the websocket statefulset` | `{}` |
 | `annotations.websocket.template` | `Annotations for the websocket pod template` | `{}` |

-## FME Server 2019.2 BETA
+## FME Server 2019.2

 ### Configuration

-The following table lists the configurable parameters of the FME Server 2019.2 BETA chart and their default values.
+The following table lists the configurable parameters of the FME Server 2019.2 chart and their default values.

 |      Parameter      |               Description             |                    Default                |
 |---------------------|---------------------------------------|-------------------------------------------|